kjsce-codecell/Advance-Python-Notes/generator.md

 ```
 ### Important points
 1. Generators consume more time but are memory efficient and do not blow up your ram by calculating everything before hand.
-2. Normal method is faster but comsumes more ram memory.
+2. Normal method is faster but consumes more ram memory.